September 15, 2021

 Graphic open access, taken from cell.com: Summary of the study by Ethan R.Buch et al. (June 2021)

-In the graphic, you can see that during the 10-second breaks, so-called “Micro-offline gains” occur: Although – or rather because – we do not practice during this time, our skill level increases during this break period.
-And indeed, it increases significantly more than during the actual practice time!
-The brain imaging shows that during the break time, several areas are working hard, repeating what has been learned (“Waking replay”).
+In the graphic, you can see that during the 10-second breaks, so-called “Micro-offline gains” occur: Although – or rather because – we do not practice during this time, our skill level increases significantly more during this break time than during the actual practice time!
+The brain imaging shows that some areas are working hard during the break and repeating what has been learned (“Waking replay”).

-Another note: The term is “Waking replay,” thus repetition in the waking state.
-It is known that we process experiences and learn while we sleep, and this can be found in other studies besides the one mentioned here.
-This study explicitly deals with breaks in the waking state.
+One more note: The term is “Waking replay”, meaning repetition in the waking state.
+It is known that we process experiences and learn during sleep, which can be found in other studies than the one mentioned here.
+This study explicitly focuses on breaks in the waking state.

-Ideally, we use both daytime breaks and nighttime sleep to consolidate what we have learned.
+Ideally, we should therefore utilize both daytime breaks and nighttime sleep to consolidate what we have learned.

 What We Can Learn from the Study for Training

-How can you apply the study results to your daily routine – especially as a trainer and organizer of training or coaching?
-On one hand, you should examine your training specifically with regard to breaks: How short are your learning units?
+How can you use the results of the study in your everyday life, especially as a trainer and organizer of training or coaching?
+On the one hand, you should examine your training again specifically for breaks: How short are your learning units?
 How many breaks do your participants have?
-As a rough guideline, you can remember: The more breaks, the better!
-This applies to in-person events just as much as to online training.
+A rough rule of thumb is: The more breaks, the better!
+This applies to both in-person events as well as online training.

-You can make particularly good use of the study results with microlearning: With this learning method, breaks are practically programmed.
-The principle "Practice – Break – Practice – Break" fits excellently with the microlearning idea of learning in small portions.
+You can make particularly good use of the study's findings with microlearning: With this learning method, breaks are almost programmed in.
+Because the aforementioned principle “Practice – Break – Practice – Break” fits perfectly with the microlearning idea of learning in small chunks.

-On the other hand, this study again provides evidence that blended learning is better than purely in-person learning or purely online learning.
-Because here, too, breaks are an essential part of the learning concept: Instead of an 8-hour day seminar, you divide your learning content into in-person parts and e-learning content.
-This way, you automatically build breaks between the learning sections.
+On the other hand, this study is again evidence that blended learning is better than pure in-person learning or pure online learning.
+Here, too, breaks are an essential part of the learning concept: Instead of an 8-hour day seminar, you divide your learning content into in-person parts and e-learning content.
+This automatically incorporates breaks between the learning segments.

-The most suitable blended learning model is the Springer, combined with micro-learning units.
-With this model, you ensure as many breaks as possible and learning over a longer period of time.
+The most fitting blended learning model is the Springer, combined with micro-learning units.
+With this model, you ensure as many breaks as possible and learning over a longer period.
 It looks something like this:

-Conclusion: The mix of short learning units, breaks, and learning spread over a longer period is in practice and in science the most effective method.
-Our tip: Take the time to consciously examine your existing training concerning these three points and adjust if necessary.
+Conclusion: The mix of short learning units, breaks, and learning distributed over a longer period is the most effective method in practice and in science.
+Our tip: Take the time to consciously examine your existing training on these three points and adjust if necessary.
 This way, your participants will achieve the best possible learning success!

 Do you want to create microlearning courses but don't know how?
 Then get our "Ultimate Microlearning Guide for Online Courses" for free.